 Most black eyes form following blows to the eye area, which is delicate.
 Because the skin around the eye is thin, blood pooling there creates a noticeable bruise.

-Black eyes and other types of bruise change color as they heal.
+Black eyes and other types of bruises change color as they heal.
 The four stages of healing are:

-• Stage 1: Oxygen-rich blood pools at the site of the injury, creating a bump that may appear red or purple.
+• Stage 1: Oxygen-rich blood pools at the site of the injury, creating a bump that may appear red or purple in lighter skin.
+People with darker skin may experience a bump darker than their usual skin tone.

 • Stage 3: The body continues to break down the pooled blood.
 After 5–10 days, the bruise may turn green or yellow in a person with lighter skin.